Professor and Chair

 Dr. Kayhani studies the effects of public policies in areas such as the environment, gender equality, and the living conditions of Aboriginal Communities in Canada.
 She is also interested in how budgetary issues affect the health and education of women in Canada, and has been invited to give talks on women’s issues to various associations.

-Associate Professor, Co-ordinator of Public Policy Program
+Professor, Co-ordinator of Public Policy Program

 Bcomm (Magna Cum Laude)